PostHog/posthog-ruby/README.md

 ## How to release

 1. Get access to RubyGems from @yakkomajuri or @mariusandra
-2. Update `lib/posthog/version.rb` with the new version.
+2. Update `lib/posthog/version.rb` with the new version & add to `CHANGELOG.md`.
 Commit the changes:

 ```shell
 git commit -am "Version 1.2.3"